Saturday, June 25, 2022

 People sometimes ask me why there was little fighting in Florida during the Civil War.
 The state noticeably juts out into the Caribbean and looks highly invasion prone.
 Narrow from east to west, one successful offensive could slice off a large chunk of the Confederacy.
 The truth is that until well into the 20

 th Century Florida was a largely undeveloped state full of swamps and other wild terrain.
 Most of the important population centers were in the north.
-There was thus little strategic incentive for the Union forces to invade, and a simply blockade of its few ports was far less cost-intensive.
+There was thus little strategic incentive for the Union forces to invade, and a simple blockade of its few ports was far less cost-intensive.
 That changed at the onset of 1864, when a mix of military, economic, and political factors suddenly drew the attention of Abraham Lincoln’s administration as well as the military Department of the South.
 The sole major campaign in Florida would climax in the Battle of Olustee, a Confederate victory that is often emphasized more as a Federal blunder.
 Historians usually portray the Florida Expedition as a wasteful sideshow akin to the Red River Campaign just about to start on the other side of the Confederacy.
 A few historians have attempted to argue that a Union success could have actually shortened the war.
 This series will attempt to see which side holds more weight.

 Florida Before 1864